thekiritos/eltex_mes/README.md

 - Merged the `feature/ansible-collection` branch into `main` to preserve the original cisco.ios project history and incorporate it into this project.
 - Improved the part of the README that covers legacy solutions.
-- Added a section for contributors.
+- Improved the contribution section.
 - Added templates for issues and pull requests.
+- Fixed pre-commit hooks and documentation generation.
+- Fixed all import paths in modules and tests.
+- Defined the order of the most important modules.
+- Updated project improvement plan.

 ### List of modules that can be adapted for Eltex (series 23xx/33xx/53xx/54xx)

-High applicability (expected to be adaptable):
+Facts are an important Ansible mechanism.
+It definitely needs to be adapted.
+However, this module has a lot of dependencies and requires parsing multiple outputs from different devices.
+Therefore, adapting it can take a relatively long time.

+- `ios_facts` - collects facts from devices.

+I believe these modules should be adapted first.
+They cover the basic functionality of network switches.
+They also adapt well from iOS to MES.

+- `ios_command` - run commands - supported.
+- `ios_config` - push configuration fragments - supported.
-- `ios_hostname` - hostname is supported.
+- `ios_hostname` - set up hostname - supported.
+- `ios_vlans` - create, delete VLAN - supported.
-- `ios_interfaces` - basic L2/L3 interface attributes are supported (shutdown, description, speed/duplex/mtu -
+- `ios_interfaces` - basic L2/L3 interface attributes - supported.
-  model-dependent).
 - `ios_l2_interfaces` - switchport mode access/trunk, allowed VLANs - supported.
-- `ios_vlans` - create/delete VLAN, name - supported.
 - `ios_l3_interfaces` - SVI (interface vlan) and IP on routed ports - supported on L3 models.
+- `ios_ping` - device-originated ping - supported.
+- `ios_banner` - add banner - supported.
 - `ios_static_routes` - static routing - supported on L3 models.
-- `ios_acl_interfaces` - applying ACL to an interface - supported (ACL in/out).
-- `ios_acls` - standard/extended ACLs - supported, but syntax may differ (translation needed).
-- `ios_prefix_lists` - prefix-lists are typically available (for routing/policy) - supported on L3 models.
-- `ios_route_maps` - route-map (policy routing/redistribution) - present on L3 models, syntax differences expected.
-- `ios_ntp_global` - NTP server, source-interface - usually available.
-- `ios_logging_global` - syslog/logging host, facility/level - available.
-- `ios_lldp_global` - LLDP enable/global options - available.
-- `ios_lldp_interfaces` - LLDP on interfaces - available.
-- `ios_snmp_server` - SNMP communities/users, traps - available.
-- `ios_system` - basic system parameters (hostname, domain-name, clock) - partially overlap; usable.
-- `ios_banner` - MOTD/exec banners - typically supported.
 - `ios_user` - local users/passwords/privilege - supported.
+- `ios_system` - basic system parameters (hostname, domain-name, clock) - supported.

+The following modules can be adapted, but I consider them less of a priority.
+They are supported by many models.

+- `ios_prefix_lists` - prefix-lists - supported on L3 models.
+- `ios_route_maps` - route-map - supported on L3 models.
+- `ios_acls` - standard/extended ACLs - supported.
-- `ios_ping` - device-originated ping - available.
+- `ios_acl_interfaces` - applying ACL to an interface - supported.
-- `ios_command` - run commands - universal.
+- `ios_lldp_global` - global LLDP parameters - supported.
-- `ios_config` - push configuration fragments - universal.
+- `ios_lldp_interfaces` - LLDP on interfaces - supported.

-Conditionally applicable/depends on model and firmware (requires thorough verification):

-- `ios_hsrp_interfaces` - HSRP is not present on many MES; VRRP is often used instead.
-If you need FHRP, adapting to VRRP is more likely (requires a different module/logic).
-- `ios_lacp` - LACP (802.3ad) is usually supported, but global parameters may differ.
+- `ios_lacp` - interface aggregation (802.3ad) - supported.
-- `ios_lacp_interfaces` - configuring LAG membership and active/passive modes - generally available, but syntax and
+- `ios_lacp_interfaces` - configuring LAG membership and active/passive modes - supported.
-  terms (channel-group/lag) differ.
-- `ios_lag_interfaces` - aggregations (Port-Channel/LAG) - supported, but translation to Eltex CLI is needed.
+- `ios_lag_interfaces` - aggregations (Port-Channel/LAG) - depends on model.
-- `ios_vrf` / `ios_vrf_global` / `ios_vrf_address_family` / `ios_vrf_interfaces` - VRF exists on L3 models/lines with IP
-  Advanced; feature set and commands differ.
-Realistically adaptable, but verify per series.
+- `ios_snmp_server` - SNMP communities/users, traps - supported.
+- `ios_ntp_global` - NTP server, source-interface - supported.
+- `ios_logging_global` - syslog/logging host, facility/level - supported.

+The modules below appear to be the least important.
+They implement specific and unpopular functionality.
+They are difficult to adapt, and some require a complete rewrite.
+Furthermore, they are difficult to test at the initial stage of a project.
+Therefore, their adaptation should be done last.

+`ios_service` - manages specific functions.
+`ios_evpn_evi`- can be adapted based on documentation, but is challenging and rarely supported on MES.
+`ios_evpn_global` - can be adapted based on documentation, but is challenging and rarely supported on MES.
+`ios_evpn_ethernet`  - can be adapted based on documentation, but is challenging and rarely supported on MES.
+`ios_hsrp_interfaces` - HSRP is not present on many MES; VRRP is often used instead.
-- `ios_ospfv2` / `ios_ospf_interfaces` - OSPFv2 is supported on L3 models with the appropriate license/firmware.
+`ios_ospfv2` - OSPF is support depends on model and software version.
-- `ios_ospfv3` - IPv6 OSPF support depends on model and software version; often available on high-end MES.
+`ios_ospfv3` - OSPF is support depends on model and software version.
+`ios_ospf_interfaces` - OSPF is support depends on model and software version.
-- `ios_bgp_global` / `ios_bgp_address_family` - BGP is not on all MES; more common on higher-end models (MES53xx/75xx)
-  and certain software versions.
-Adaptation is possible but highly model-dependent.
+`ios_bgp_global` - BGP is not on all MES; more common on higher-end models (MES5xxx) and certain software versions.
-- `ios_evpn_global` / `ios_evpn_evi` / `ios_evpn_ethernet` - сan be adapted based on documentation, but is challenging
-  and highly model/firmware-dependent.
+`ios_bgp_address_family` - BGP is not on all MES; more common on higher-end models.
+`ios_vrf` - VRF is not on all MES; more common on higher-end models.
+`ios_vrf_global` - VRF is not on all MES; more common on higher-end models.
+`ios_vrf_interfaces` - VRF is not on all MES; more common on higher-end models.
+`ios_vrf_address_family` - VRF is not on all MES; more common on higher-end models.
-- `ios_vxlan_vtep` - сan be adapted based on documentation, but is challenging and rarely supported on MES.
+`ios_vxlan_vtep` - can be adapted based on documentation, but is challenging and rarely supported on MES.

-Low applicability/typically not supported on MES:

-- `ios_service` - IOS-specific service toggles/options (service timestamps, pad, etc.) may partially exist, but overlap is small; benefit is questionable.## Old description

 <!--start requires_ansible-->
 ## Ansible version compatibility